The 15 funniest Friends episodes on Netflix, ranked

 eight.
 The one with the jellyfish (season four, episode 1)

-Because the gang winds up their trip in Montauk, Monica will get stung by a jellyfish leaving Joey and Chandler to step as much as the plate and put an finish to her anguish.
+Because the gang finally ends up their trip in Montauk, Monica will get stung by a jellyfish leaving Joey and Chandler to step as much as the plate and put an finish to her anguish.
 Elsewhere, Ross falls asleep whereas studying an 18-page letter Rachel wrote to him as the 2 put together to get again collectively.
-It doesn’t go down nicely.
+It doesn’t go down properly.

-7. The One The place Eddie gained’t go (season 2, episode 19)

 Chandler tries and fails a number of instances to evict his unstable room-mate Eddie, who likes watching Chandler sleep, and stealing mannequins from Macy’s junior miss division.